-Severely immunosuppressed patients: Oseltamivir (PO or NG) is the first line treatment, unless the dominant circulating strain is influenza A(H1N1) (Table 1) Treatment should start as soon as possible.
+Severely immunosuppressed patients: Oseltamivir (PO or NG) is the first line treatment, unless the dominant circulating strain has a higher risk for developing oseltamivir resistance, for example influenza A(H1N1)pdm09 (Table 1).
+Treatment should start as soon as possible.
 Arrange influenza A subtype testing and monitor clinical condition closely.
-If there is a poor clinical response, consider switching to zanamivir and test for oseltamivir resistance.
+If there is a poor clinical response to Oseltamivir use, consider switching to zanamivir inhaler and test for oseltamivir resistance (see Appendix 3 for more information on poor clinical response).